Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 Determining Sex

 You may want to know the gender of a hermit crab out of curiosity, to choose a name, or because you have concerns about mating.
-If it’s the latter, don’t worry because hermit crabs rarely breed in captivity, so you can safely keep males and females in the same enclosure.

 According to the Marine Biological Association of the United Kingdom, you may have an intersex hermit crab with gonopores and a penis.
 However, the gonopores close with time, so they’re males.